imbstack/BITSpace/README.md

 # Install

 Install node.js and node package manager.
-Once this is done, just running npm install from the base directory will get all of the dependencies installed.
+Once this is done, just running <code>npm install</code> from the base directory will get all of the dependencies installed.

 # Run